-The results achieved after pre-training on each of these datasets is shown in Table 8.
+The results achieved after pre-training on each of these data sets is shown in Table 8.
 A first obvious takeaway is that removing the heuristic filtering from C4 uniformly degrades performance and makes the unfiltered variant perform the worst in every task.
-Beyond this, we found that in some cases a pre-training dataset with a more constrained domain outperformed the diverse C4 dataset.
+Beyond this, we found that in some cases a pre-training data set with a more constrained domain outperformed the diverse C4 data set.
 For example, using the Wikipedia + TBC corpus produced a SuperGLUE score of 73.24, beating our baseline's score (using C4) of 71.36.
-This is almost entirely attributable to a boost in performance from 25.78 (baseline, C4) to 50.93 (Wikipedia + TBC) on the Exact Match score for MultiRC (see Table 15).
-MultiRC is a reading comprehension dataset whose largest source of data comes from fiction books, which is exactly the domain covered by TBC.
-Similarly, using the RealNews-like dataset for pre-training conferred an increase from 68.16 to 73.72 on the Exact Match score for ReCoRD, a dataset that measures reading comprehension on news articles.
-As a final example, using data from Wikipedia produced significant (but less dramatic) gains on SQuAD, which is a question-answering dataset with passages sourced from Wikipedia.
+This is almost entirely attributable to a boost in performance from 25.78 (baseline, C4) to 50.93 (Wikipedia + TBC) on the Exact Match score for MultiRC (see Table 16).
+MultiRC is a reading comprehension data set whose largest source of data comes from fiction books, which is exactly the domain covered by TBC.
+Similarly, using the RealNews-like data set for pre-training conferred an increase from 68.16 to 73.72 on the Exact Match score for ReCoRD, a data set that measures reading comprehension on news articles.
+As a final example, using data from Wikipedia produced significant (but less dramatic) gains on SQuAD, which is a question-answering data set with passages sourced from Wikipedia.
+Similar observations have been made in prior work, e.g. Beltagy et al. (2019) found that pre-training BERT on text from research papers improved its performance on scientific tasks.
 The main lesson behind these findings is that pre-training on in-domain unlabeled data can improve performance on downstream tasks.
 This is unsurprising but also unsatisfying if our goal is to pre-train a model that can rapidly adapt to language tasks from arbitrary domains.
+Liu et al. (2019c) also observed that pre-training on a more diverse data set yielded improvements on downstream tasks.
+This observation also motivates the parallel line of research on domain adaptation for natural language processing; for surveys of this field see e.g. Ruder (2019); Li (2012).

-A drawback to only pre-training on a single domain is that the resulting datasets are often substantially smaller.
-Similarly, while the WebText-like variant performed as well or better than the C4 dataset in our baseline setting, the Reddit-based filtering produced a dataset that was about $40 \times$ smaller than C4 despite being based on $12 \times$ more data from Common Crawl.
-We investigate whether using smaller pre-training datasets can pose an issue in the following section.
+A drawback to only pre-training on a single domain is that the resulting data sets are often substantially smaller.
+Similarly, while the WebText-like variant performed as well or better than the C4 data set in our baseline setting, the Reddit-based filtering produced a data set that was about $40\times$ smaller than C4 despite being based on $12\times$ more data from Common Crawl.
+Note, however, that in our baseline setup we only pre-train on $2^{35}\approx 34\mathrm{B}$ tokens, which is only about 8 times larger than the smallest pre-training data set we consider.
+We investigate at what point using a smaller pre-training data sets poses an issue in the following section.

-3.4.2 Pre-training dataset size
+3.4.2.
+Pre-training Data set Size

-The pipeline we use to create C4 was designed to be able to create extremely large pre-training datasets.
+The pipeline we use to create C4 was designed to be able to create extremely large pretraining data sets.
 The access to so much data allows us to pre-train our models without repeating examples.
 It is not clear whether repeating examples during pre-training would be helpful or harmful to downstream performance because our pre-training objective is itself stochastic and can help prevent the model from seeing the same exact data multiple times.